 Are you finding that your hair is feeling brittle?
 Are your ends starting to split?
 Maybe you're noticing that you're finding extra hair in the shower drain or hairbrush.
-Whatever it may be, damaged, thinning hair is often a tell-tale sign that your locks need some serious TLC if you're trying to get on the path to luscious tresses but don't know where to being… don't worry.
+Whatever it may be, damaged, thinning hair is often a tell-tale sign that your locks need some serious TLC.
+If you're trying to get on the path to luscious tresses but don't know where to begin, don't worry!
 We have rounded up some of the best dermatologist-approved tips for healthier, stronger hair!

 Thinning, damaged hair does not happen overnight, and in many cases, it can be entirely preventable.
 Remember, prevention is much more effective than correction when it comes to healthy hair.
 So, it's important to develop great habits as soon as possible to avoid any future haircare woes.

 Cut down on the shampooing